 Parkwall Primary school is set in large grounds offering a wealth of outdoor learning opportunity.
 To utilise this we are a Forest School with specific areas set aside for exciting outdoor activities such as camp fires, den building and learning how to use tools.
 We also grow fruits and vegetables and maintain a thriving pond housing fish, frogs and even ducks.
 Every child in the school has at least one Forest School session each week meaning coats and wellies are a must – even in summer.
 Mrs Turner has qualified as a Forest School Leader and delivers these sessions alongside all other staff.
 Parkwall Primary School has Eco School status and will also be working towards a Green Tree Award this year.
-The children’s Forest School activities are documented in class workbooks and photographs which will be available to look through at Parents Evenings.
-We also use this website and our school Facebook page to share photographs and Forest School events.
+Photographs of the children’s learning will be updated regularly on this website.
+Our school Facebook page is also used to share photographs and Forest School events.

 What is Forest School?

 Forest School aims to emulate the activities that you probably remember from your childhood.
 That is the experience we want children and young people to have at Forest School.
 Forest School provides an inspirational experience for the child that they would not get elsewhere.
 Free play and exploration outdoors in a supported environment with trained leaders is one of the best ways for children to learn and grow.